People

 Chris Trigg

-Chris Trigg serves as the Senior Manager of Space Suits and Crew Equipment at SpaceX, where he has worked since 2014.
+Chris Trigg serves as the Director of Space Suits and Crew Equipment at SpaceX, where he has worked since 2014.
 In his current role, he is responsible for managing the design, fabrication, and testing of all space suits and crew-interfacing flight equipment supporting the company’s human spaceflight missions.
 Prior to SpaceX, Chris worked at both Walt Disney Imagineering and the Miami Science Museum on projects that combined sustainability initiatives with immersive experiences.

 Chris holds a B.S. in Civil and Environmental Engineering from Northwestern University, an M.S. in Civil and Environmental Engineering from Stanford University, and an S.M. in Aeronautics and Astronautics from MIT.